1994 - Honor Among Thugz + Exodus

 03. Can’t Turn Back feat.
 Young Akayser (Blackjack) & Spice 1 / Black Jack (Blackjack)

-• 1994/01 (~).
-Released in 1996 in Blackjack's Addicted to Drama sampler promo tape (in which you also have The Notorious B.I.G. featured... for "Young G's Perspective".
+• 1993/12/01 (~).
+Included in R U Still Down '94 (Interscope Project) early tracklist (c.
+Jan.
+94) and then in Exodus tracklist (c.
+May 94).
+Released in 1996 in Blackjack's Addicted to Drama sampler promo tape (in which you also have The Notorious B.I.G. featured... for "Young G's Perspective").
 The official album also features Luniz, MC Breed, MC Eiht...
 Blackjack (Posse) is a group from East Palo Alto, California, who had a first album in 1993 titled Street 2 Da Grave.
-The old known date (1993/05) should be more likely the recording date of "I'm Loosin' It".
-This song appears for the first time in R U Still Down Original tracklist circa Jan.-Feb.
-94 (before Stay True sequences), just before "Fuck the World", "High Til I Die" and "Hold on" appeared.
-Spice 1 was written as featured guests in Thug Life Volume One early tracklist.
+Spice 1 was written as featured guests in Volume One : Honor Among Thugz draft but more likely for "I'm Losin' It".

 04. God Bless The Dead feat.
 Stretch / Stretch & Duane Nuttlesbey

 • 1994/03 (~).
+Included in Exodus tracklist.
 Released in Greatest Hits (1998).
-This is a tribute to Biggie Smalls aka Big Dric, a close friend of Stretch, from New-York, member of the Live Squad, who died at that time.
-Nothing to do with Biggy Smallz, young white rapper from Los Angeles, produced by Johnny J, but Christopher Wallace aka The Notorious B.I.G., when he makes his first records under the name of "Biggie Smalls", had risks of being sued by that young Biggy Smallz (who had published 12'' under this alias since 91).
-The song is said to have been initially recorded for Live Squad's Diary of a Poor Man / Ghetto Blues aborted second album project, before being given to Thug Life Volume One.
-But at the same time, Stretch has only one verse...
-Maybe there is another version of the song.
+This is a tribute to Biggie Smalls aka Big Dric, a graffiti artist, close friend/member of the Live Squad, from New-York, who died at that time.
+According to Majesty, 2Pac really got on with him.
+Not to be confused with Biggy Smallz, a young white rapper from Los Angeles produced by Johnny J. Christopher Wallace aka The Notorious B.I.G., made his first records under the name of "Biggie Smalls", had risks of being sued by that young Biggy Smallz (who had published 12'' under this alias since 91) so he adopted a new artist name.
+Banned said the song was initially included in Stretch/Live Squad's Diary of a Poor Man aborted second album project, before being given to Thug Life Volume One.
+At the same time, Stretch has only one verse and 2Pac two...
+Maybe there is another version of the song with Majesty.
+Or it was initially a Stretch solo album project...

 • Samples :